Enhancement of quantum sensing in a dissipatively coupled two-mode system: INTRODUCTION

 The rest of this paper is organized as follows: In Sec.~\ref{sec2}, we introduce a dissipatively coupled two-mode quantum system, and discuss its anti-PT symmetric properties through the Lindblad master equation framework.
 In Sec.~\ref{sec3}, the quantum Fisher information and QCRB are calculated near EPs.
-Finally, Sec.~\ref{sec4} assess the sensitivity near the laser threshold with EPs and we provide a conclusion in Sec.~\ref{sec5}.
+Then, Sec.~\ref{sec4} discusses the sensitivity across three distinct regions and includes a supplementary feasibility analysis.
+Finally, we provide a conclusion in Sec.~\ref{sec5}.